Understanding the Competitive Tool Landscape

 Who Should Choose Brandwatch?

-Brandwatch is the perfect choice for enterprise level brand, communications, and public relations teams whose competitive landscape is defined by public conversation and brand perception.
-If you need to quantify brand health, track campaign impact, and understand your competitors’ social media footprint at a granular level, Brandwatch offers unparalleled depth.
+Brandwatch is the perfect choice for enterprise level brand, communications, and public relations teams whose competitive environment is defined by public conversation and brand perception.
+If you need to quantify brand health, track campaign impact, and understand your competitors’ social media footprint at a granular level, Brandwatch provides deep insights.
 For a closer look at a key metric it tracks, here is an in depth guide explaining how to calculate share of voice effectively.

 • Website: https://www.brandwatch.com